pgEspiritu/100DaysDevOpsChallenge/Task-14.md

 sudo firewall-cmd --reload
 ```

-> Output: Firewall is not enabled
+> Output: Firewall is not enabled, therefore skip this part.

 ---